rangelMatt/about-me/README.md

 ____

+## Lab - 05a,b,c

+Worked on Git Branches, how to make them and switch in and out of them while merging to GitHub.

+Finished and deployed `About Me` web page with some for loop functions and questions and answers about myself.

+____

+## Lab - 06

+This lab involved setting a new code project based off of `Setting up a New 201 Code Project` template.

+The Salmon Cookie project includes the below items:

+1) 5 different cities

+2) Each city contains open and close times

+3) Each open and close times have total amount of cookies.

+For this exercise we create objects with properties of city names, random functions to get random number of customers.
+A function that worked off of random number of customers to get random number of cookies.

+We used helper functions to use up less code and lines, which helped the JS page look sleeker.

+Most importantly, we implemented DOM to edit and add HTML code.

+__

 ## About Me

 I built an about me page that has some fun interactions so we can learn about the user as well as giving the user some information about myself.